0

 the following stricter Youth Protection Training (YPT) requirement that supersedes the National

-Policy: In order to renew your registration, your Youth
+In order to renew your registration, your Youth

 Protection Training must

-remain current through your entire registration period...for this
+remain current through your entire registration period.
+For this

 reason, you are encouraged to take YPT every year to ensure that